RackConnect Global FAQ

 What are the primary use cases?

 If you want to use Rackspace infrastructure for backup and disaster recovery scenarios (for example, database replication), if you are seeking to avoid the Internet networking path to reduce the latency, and if you want to make throughput predictable, RackConnect Global helps you achieve this goal.

-RackConnect Global also works for customers who want to deploy some components of their infrastructure at Rackspace (for example a database in Rackspace) and other components (web or front end) in other clouds (like Azure).
+RackConnect Global also works for customers who want to deploy some components of their infrastructure at Rackspace (for example a database in Rackspace) and other components (web or front end) in other clouds (like Microsoft Azure, Amazon Web Services, Google Cloud Platform, and Alibaba Cloud).
 RackConnect Global makes the connectivity between components faster and more reliable than connectivity over the Internet.

 Lastly, RackConnect Global works for those who have latency-sensitive services (like VoIP or video) on Rackspace and might want dedicated access to Rackspace for good performance.

-Is this product being launched for dedicated hosting or cloud customers?
+Is this product for managed hosting or cloud customers?
 What networks can be connected?

 What are the connectivity options for users to establish a connection via RackConnect Global?